 They went all-in, ditched the Social Media for Food, and spent 2 months creating the Search Engine for Food Delivery after Will left Apple.
 On March 1, 2020, they launched the redesigned MealMe onto the App Store and met instant traction, ranking among the top food apps of the App Store, getting featured by Apple, receiving press recognition, and finally gained interest from investors.
 Growth accelerated in mid-March as the pandemic broke out and users flocked to MealMe to save on all the various fees.
 In April, they were accepted into TechStars, who wrote the first check into MealMe!
 Techstars Atlanta started that summer, which was when Will quit Google and Matt graduated college - perfect timing for the team to finally start on MealMe full-time!

 Will then (finally) implemented exact fees, times, and availability, added thousands of restaurants, and designed and built the first version of Checkout in MealMe.
-Before, MealMe only showed the delivery fee!
-Checkout, although widely thought to be impossible to implement, is what allows users to have one account for all of their food apps, matching the user to the cheapest and fastest option, and brought the company its first revenue.
-In September, Yassin joined as the first employee, made Checkout what it is today, and started the MealMe tradition of fully integrating at least one new food app every week.
+Checkout is what allows users to have one account for all of their food apps, matching the user to the cheapest and fastest option, and brought the company its first revenue.
+In September, Yassin joined as the first employee, made Checkout what it is today, and began growing our software and engineering team.

 By Techstars Demo Day in October, MealMe had shown unmatched user, product, and sales growth.
 Will & Matt went out to raise investment, and experienced great success, raising from top-tier venture capital firms such as Palm Drive Capital, Slow Ventures, and CP Ventures.
-In 2021, the MealMe team's focus is to continue increasing the selection and deals they can provide to customers - to do this, they will keep up the pace of adding a new food app every other day.
-The goal is to build the first app a hungry user opens.
+In 2021, the MealMe team's focus is to continue increasing the selection and deals they can provide to customers, by increasing the number of delivery services we dispatch orders to.
+The goal is to build the first app users open when they're hungry.